jonnew/ONIX/oepcie/spec.md

         OE_RHD2164,
         OE_MPU9250,
         ...
+        OE_MAXDEVICEID       = 9999
     } oe_device_id_t

     ```
+    - The use of device IDs less than 10000 not specified within this
+      enumeration will result in OE_EDEVID errors.
+    - Device numbers greater than 1000 are allowed for general purpose use and
+      will not be verified by the API.
+    - Incorporation into the official device enum (device IDs < 10000) can be
+      achieved via pull-request to this repo.

 2. `oe_size_t read_size`: bytes of each transmitted data frame from this device.
     - 0 indicates that it does not send data.